rrhg/rrhg.github.io/django/drf_serializers.md

    1. What does validators do ?
       1. If for example, a model field has a `unique=True` constrain, then the validator will make sure it is unique or raise an exception & posibly return a 400 Bad Request
    1. When validation is done ?
+      1. Validations are part of Deserialization and not serialization.
       1. When we call [serializer.isValid()](https://github.com/encode/django-rest-framework/blob/master/rest_framework/serializers.py#L215)
       1. isValid() calls other methods & at the end they pass the data to validators
       1. When deserializing data, you always need to call is_valid() before attempting to access the validated data, or save an object instance.
 If any validation errors occur, the .errors property will contain a dictionary representing the resulting error messages.